pnp/blog/content/post/how-to-deploy-pnp-modern-search-web-parts-v4.md

 If you use Microsoft 365 (Office 365), you probably have been using [Microsoft Search](https://searchexplained.com/microsoft-search/), too.
-But there might be use cases, when it\'s not enough - for example, when you need a customized Search Application.
+But there might be use cases, when it's not enough - for example, when you need a customized Search Application.
 If this is the case, your number one option might be to deploy [PnP Modern Search Web Parts](https://github.com/microsoft-search/pnp-modern-search).
 This is an open source solution that helps you to build customized search applications in SharePoint Online modern experience.
 [However, this solution has to be deployed manually to your tenant.
-Let\'s see how.]
+Let's see how.]
 ## 1 - Download the PnP package